 - Bloodshot or watery eyes

-- Coordination loss (unsteady gait)
+- Coordination loss or an unsteady gait

-- Slurred speech
+- Slurred speech and slowed reflexes

-- Drowsiness
+- Drowsiness and confusion

-- Flushed face, flushed skin
+- Flushed face and skin

-- Loud speech
+- Loud volume when speaking

 For a free legal consultation, call (310) 896-2723

-Drivers who meet or exceed California’s legal limit for BAC can be charged with a DUI.
+According to California Driver’s Handbook Section 9: Alcohol and Drugs, drivers who meet or exceed California’s legal limit for BAC can be charged with a DUI.
 Drivers with an excessively high BAC level may face sentencing enhancements under Vehicle Code § 23578.
-The statute states that drivers have an excessively high BAC if it is at or above 0.15%.

 Assessing Excessive BAC Levels in California

-- On DUI probation
+- People who are actively on DUI probation

-- Legally under arrest
+- Anyone who is legally under arrest

 California’s Penalties for Excessive Blood Alcohol Levels

-Drivers with an excessive BAC level can face enhancements to their sentence if they are convicted of a DUI.
+Drivers who are found to have an excessive BAC level while operating a vehicle can face enhancements to their sentence if they are convicted of a DUI.
 Let’s review the standard penalties for a DUI before we discuss the enhancements.
-A driver convicted of a first-time DUI in California could face:

-- Fines of up to $2,000
+- Fines up to $2,000

 - Jail time of up to six months

 An enhancement for excessive blood alcohol increases the repercussions for a DUI conviction.
 Drivers with a BAC over 0.15% can face higher fines and additional time in jail.
-They may also be ordered to:

 - Maintain their IID for up to three years